 10 - Grip Power Pads Nova Gloves

-If you feel like you need higher levels of protection for weight lifting, then these Grip Power Pads might be your answer.
+If you feel like you need higher levels of protection for weightlifting, then these Grip Power Pads might be your answer.

-There are also quite a few reviews online that they seem to be the best gloves for thumb and wrist support, where quite a few people tend to get injuries.
+We found a few reviews online that they seem to be the best gloves for thumb and wrist support, where quite a few people tend to get injuries.

 The open finger design of this pair of CrossFit gloves gives extra flexibility and comfort.
 The loop between two fingers also allows for easy removal which most users really love.